MikeyBurkman/partymoji/README.md

 1. Changing things while stuff is being computed can lead to undefined behavior
 2. Flickering when adding a new effect on prod
-3. Let params receive the current image when calculating default values